luistripa/sat24-image-scrapper/README.md

 Run `python3 src/main.py --help` for a list of parameters.

+You can use the following parameters:
+- `--africa` to show images for the African Continent
+- `--europe` to show images for the European Continent
+- `--oceania` to show images of Oceania
+- A combination of the previous ones to load multiple continents at the same time

+Images may take some time to load.

 **While application is running:**

 Press `u` to update all images.
 This may take a while.